akapila011/Currency-Exchange-Broadcaster/README.md

 <img src="Resources/client.png" alt="client"/>

 ### How to build
 The system can be compiled using the standard java compiler.
-However, not that for the server you need to include the sqlite jdbc library.
+However, note that for the server you need to include the sqlite jdbc library.